mtassia/TIAMMAt/README.md

 ### DESCRIPTION:
 _Preamble: This pipeline and it's application to immune-gene evolution is in prep for publication_

 In its current state, Pfam-A profile HMMs are derived of representative seed alignments encompassing curated sequences from select taxa.
 Due to taxonomic bias, domain seeds appear to reflect a heavy biomedical species bias; and, as such, standard Pfam-A domain models appear to underestimate the number of homologuos domains within non-model species transcriptome/genome datasets.
-RelaxedDomainSearch aims to improve species/sequence diversity intrinsically captured within individual Pfam domain profile HMMs.
+TIAMMAt aims to improve species/sequence diversity intrinsically captured within individual Pfam domain profile HMMs.

 ##### The program is organized into three main blocks (detailed diagram can be seen below):
 1) Loop among amino acid datasets for best-hit motifs to the target domain(s)